-The U.S. Equal Employment Opportunity Commission recently has revised its race/ethnic categories for the purposes of reporting employment statistics on the EEO-4 form (for state and local governments) and on the EEO-6 form (for educational institutions).
-The categories are defined as follows:

-I. White, not of Hispanic Origin -- Persons having origins in any of the original peoples of Europe, North Africa, or the Middle East.

-2. Black, not of Hispanic Origin -- Persons having origins in any of the Black racial groups of Africa.

-3. Hispanic -- Persons of Mexican, Puerto Rican, Cuban, Central or South America or other Spanish culture or origin, regardless of race.

-4. American Indian or Alaskan Native -- Persons having origins in any of the original peoples of North America, and who maintain cultural identification through tribal affiliation or community recognition.

-5. Asian or Pacific Islander -- Persons having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Sub-continent, or the Pacific Islands.
+- White, not of Hispanic Origin Persons having origins in any of the original peoples of Europe, North Africa or the Middle East. - 2.
+Black, not of Hispanic Origin Persons having origins in any of the Black racial groups. - 3.
+Hispanic -- Persons of Mexican, Puerto Rican, Cuban, Central or South America or other Spanish culture or origin, regardless of race. - 4.
+American Indian or Alaskan Native Persons having origins in any of the original peoples of North America, and who maintain cultural identification through tribal affiliation or community recognition. - 5.
+Asian or Pacific Islander Persons having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Sub-continent, or the Pacific Islands.
 This area includes, for example, China, Japan, the Philippine Islands, and Samoa.